fluxion9/programming-in-C-/Decision Making: Equality and Relational Operators/openAndClosedIntervals.md

 # Opened and Closed Intervals
 The use of opened and closed intervals is sometimes required in decision making.
-The difference between the two is the inclusion or exclueion of the first and last terms in such an interval or range.
+The difference between the two is the inclusion or exclusion of the first and last terms in such an interval or range.

 The relational operators used are:
 + < and > for closed intervals